IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-VPN.md

 **NOTES:**

-- PANURL FQDN of server and `do not include` https:// in the name.
+- PANURL FQDN of server and `do not include` https:// in the name since the script adds it automatically.
 - Certificate chain may be needed.

 -----